stitchdata/java-stitch-client/README.md

 -----------------

 Use StitchClientBuilder to build a stitch client.
 You'll need to set your client id, authentication token, and namespace.
+You should have gotten these when you set up the integration at http://stitchdata.com.

 ```java
 StitchClient stitch = new StitchClientBuilder()